Merchant's House, Sydney

-Merchant's House is a heritage-listed education centre and offices, that was formerly a residence, museum, offices and boarding house, located at 43–45 George Street in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+Merchant's House is a heritage-listed education centre and offices at 43–45 George Street in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
 Its design is attributed to John Bibb and was built during 1848.
 It is also known as Counting House (former) and Merchant's.
+The building formerly served as a residence, museum, offices and boarding house.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 The first buildings in the vicinity were the hospital and the houses of the surgeons.
 The hospital was immediately to the south of the Merchant's House.
 By 1802 Nicholas Bayly built a substantial house with a distinctive mansard roof for himself on the eastern side of High Street more or less in front of the site.
 This was followed shortly by the house of Robert Campbell, also on the eastern side of the road.

 The first documented occupation of the site of the Merchant's House following European arrival was the leasing of the land by Captain Waterhouse.
 His lease, shown on Grimes' map of 1800, occupies both sides of the alignment of the High Street.
 Waterhouse was a naval captain, having served on the First Fleet ship Sirius as midshipman.
 He returned to England and took part in naval actions but was encouraged to return to the colony, importing the first merino sheep.
 His grants included land at Liberty Plains and Parramatta, and leases within Sydney at The Rocks and Garden Island.
 He returned to England for the last time in 1800.
 No permanent structures can be seen in paintings or drawings that show his land.

 Robert Campbell arrived in Sydney in 1798 from India where he worked as a merchant and trader in a family business.
 His arrival and enthusiasm to become established as a resident trader gave him strong support from Governor Hunter.
 Buying land at Dawes Point, he began to erect warehouses, wharves and a home for himself, and began to develop importing lines that were still the only source of some essential supplies.
 To provide for paying return cargoes, he encouraged the sealing industry.
 He also took over Captain Waterhouse's leases, eventually converting them into freehold granted land, which resulted in him controlling a substantial part of Dawes Point, with Campbell's Cove becoming part of the named harbour landscape.
 The focus of Campbell's activities was on the water's edge, with facilities for ships and warehousing.
 The landscape of the peninsula included a substantial brick wall that surrounded his land from George Street to Gloucester Street.
 The land within it appears to have been cleared but remained the original rocky slope.